SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 The tests should pass.

+### Another Refactoring

-We take the opportunity to refactor a bit the method `execute:withReceiver:andArguments:`: we extract the temporary and argument management into a new method named `manageArgumentsTemps:of:`.
+We take the opportunity to refactor a bit the method `execute:withReceiver:andArguments:`.
+We extract the temporary and argument management into a new method named `manageArgumentsTemps:of:`.